apify/actor-scraper/web-scraper/README.md

   The key-value store is useful for persisting various data, such as state objects, files etc.
   The function is very similar to <a href="https://sdk.apify.com/docs/api/apify#apifygetvaluekey-promise-object" target="_blank"><code>Apify.getValue()</code></a>
   function in Apify SDK.

+  Note that there is also the dual `context.setValue(key, value)` function.

   Example:
   ```ecmascript 6